Start planning your trip to Argentina

 Best time to visit Argentina

 Since its seasons are inverted, finding the best time to travel to Argentina can be tricky.
 Luckily, our local heroes are here to help you curate your tailor-made trip.
 The best time to visit Argentina is between March and April, as fall brings cool temperatures perfect for outdoor adventures, or October and November as the weather is mild.
 If you’d like to spend your holidays in the sun, you’re in luck; Argentina over Christmas is when destinations such as Buenos Aires and Patagonia come alive.
 While you can explore Patagonia throughout the year, be sure to check the forecast before embarking on an adventure during Argentinian winter.

 Travel tips and advice for traveling to Argentina

 Citizens of the US with a valid passport can enjoy a 90-day visa-free stay in Argentina.
 Consult your government's visa website for moreinformation and specific entry requirements.

 Vaccinations for Argentina

-Whilst Argentina is generally safe, its mosquito population and climate do increase the risk of contracting certain diseases.
-It’s best to ask your doctor or GP about vaccinations for the following illnesses; Chikungunya, Dengue, DTP, Hepatitis A, Malaria, Rabies, Yellow Fever, and Zika Virus.
-We also recommend bringing some good protection against mosquitoes.
+While Argentina is generally safe, its mosquito population and climate do increase the risk of contracting certain diseases.
+It’s best to ask your doctor or GP about vaccinations for the following illnesses: chikungunya, dengue, DTP, hepatitis A, malaria, rabies, yellow fever, and Zika virus.
+We also recommend packing a good mosquito repellent.